Hawzy/hawzy.github.io/_posts/2022-02-07/2022-02-07-adding-windows-functions-to-powershell-profile.md

 ```
 ## Conclusion

-For Day 15, in my PowerShell Profile, I created a new file called windows.ps1 put it in my `$ProifileDir` with these functions and load it via my PowerShell Profile.
+For Day 15, in my PowerShell Profile, I created a new file called windows.ps1 put it in my `$ProfileDir` with these functions and load it via my PowerShell Profile.

 ```powershell
 foreach ( $includeFile in ("azure", "defaults", "openssl", "dev", "windows") ) {